chocolatey/boxstarter.org/input/vmintegration.md

 ### Creating an Azure VM

 Creating Azure VMs is simple.
 You can either use the Azure portal or PowerShell.
-Since the Boxstarter.Azure module also loads the Windows Azure PowerShell module, all of the Azure PowerShell commands are available in the Boxstarter Shell.
+Since the Boxstarter.Azure module also loads the Windows Azure PowerShell module, all the Azure PowerShell commands are available in the Boxstarter Shell.
 The easiest way to create new VMs using PowerShell is with the `New-AzureQuickVM` command:

 ```powershell
 $cred=Get-Credential AzureAdmin